+The Company complies with accounting and disclosure requirements of ASC 260, Earnings Per Share.
 Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted-average number of ordinary shares outstanding during the period.
 The immediate re-measurement of the redeemable Class A ordinary shares is excluded from net income (loss) per share as the redemption value approximates fair value.
 Therefore, the net income (loss) per share calculation allocates income and losses shared pro rata between Class A and Class B ordinary shares.
 As a result, the calculated net income (loss) per share is the same for Class A and Class B ordinary shares.
-The Company has not considered the effect of the warrants sold in the Initial Public Offering, the partial exercise of the over-allotment option, and private placement to purchase an aggregate of 18,996,197 shares in the calculation of diluted income (loss) per share, since the exercise of the warrants is contingent upon the occurrence of future events.
-As a result, diluted income (loss) per share is the same as basic income (loss) per share for the periods presented.
+The Company has not considered the effect of the warrants sold in the Initial Public Offering, the partial exercise of the over-allotment option, and private placement to purchase an aggregate of 18,996,197 shares in the calculation of diluted income (loss) per share is the same as basic income (loss) per share for the periods presented.